 Forepart is adorned with intricate rock-cut panels with similar themes as in Varaha Temple.
-But here next to Hindu deities are depicted also some royal figures of time, possibly Simhavishnu (reigned in 537 – 570 AD) and Mahendra (reigned in 600 – 630 AD).
-Although temple is devoted to Vishnu, it is characteristic for Pallava style that next to sculptures devoted to Vishnu here are also Shaivaite motives such as Gangadhara and Durga panels.
+But here next to Hindu deities are depicted also some royal figures of the time, possibly Simhavishnu (reigned in 537 – 570 AD) and Mahendra (reigned in 600 – 630 AD).
+Although the temple is devoted to Vishnu, it is characteristic for Pallava style that next to sculptures devoted to Vishnu here are also Shaivaite motives such as Gangadhara and Durga panels.

 Gangadhara panel contains beautiful depiction of four-armed Shiva.

 Central panel contains the main relief – devoted to Varaha.
-It shows Vishnu as a man with the head of boar defeating Hiranyaksha – a demon who has taken the Earth.
+It shows Vishnu as a man with the head of the boar defeating Hiranyaksha – a demon who has taken the Earth.

 Entrance in the shrine cell is guarded by two guards – dvarapalas with Vaishnavite emblems.

-Rear wall of shrine is adorned with relief of Varaha made in stucco technique.
+Rear wall of the shrine is adorned with a relief of Varaha made in stucco technique.
 Most likely this relief has been refashioned numerous times – current image is not in Pallava style anymore.
 This relief is covered with bright colors and is worshipped up to this day.

 Inscriptions of Adivaraha Temple rise several unsolved questions.

-Floor of rear hall contains inscription in Pallava Grantha script – it curses those who don’t worship Shiva.
-It is weird to find such a text in temple devoted to Vishnu.
+Floor of the rear hall contains inscription in Pallava Grantha script – it curses those who don’t worship Shiva.
+It is weird to find such a text in a temple devoted to Vishnu.
 It is possible that it has been added in the 11th century.

 Another inscription above the Harihara relief lists ten avatars of Vishnu.
 It is written in Pallava Grantha script, Sanskrit language.
-It lists Buddha as one of avatars.
+It lists Buddha as one of the avatars.
 Buddhism by this time (the 7th – 8th century) was not a significant religion in this region – thus it is a mystery why Buddha is mentioned here.